Xotic750/number-format-x/README.md

 ### `module.exports` ⇒ <code>string</code> ⏏
-Format a given number using fixed-point notation, with user specified digit counts and seperators. `ǹull` can be used for optional arguments to demote that the default value is to be used.
+Format a given number using fixed-point notation, with user specified digit counts and seperators. `ǹull` can be used for optional arguments to denote that the default value is to be used.

 **Kind**: Exported member